 “Natalie, I’m a criminal.
 He’s a cop.
 Common sense dictates that my record would get in the way.”

-Laughing heartily, Natalie responded: “Yeah, and Maid Marion didn’t fuckshag the living shit out of Robin Hood!”
+Natalie laughed heartily, “Yeah, and Maid Marion didn’t shag the living shit out of Robin Hood!”

 Angel lowered her forehead and peered up at Natalie.
 Cognizant that Natalie had bested her in this conversation, she decided not to press any further about Officer Mac Merrick.
 Instead, she spent the rest of the day showing Natalie everything about the safe house, ordering groceries, and taking a spin in the 2038 Chevy Malibu.

-As dinnertime approached, Angel prepared a large beef stroganoff casserole for Natalie and herself, with good leftovers for tomorrow’s dinner, if necessary.
-Their plans set for tomorrow; Angel left for her home in Chinatown, leaving Natalie to fend for herself.
+As dinnertime approached, Angel prepared a large beef stroganoff casserole for Natalie and herself, with leftovers for tomorrow’s dinner, if necessary.
+Angel left for her home in Chinatown, leaving Natalie to fend for herself.

 Police Headquarters

-Driving into downtown Chicago to the Sun-Times building in Angel’s Chevy Malibu and presenting herself to her editor, Charles Randolf, Natalie was adamant about not revealing anything about her whereabouts over the last day and a half, other than saying she was with a source.
+Driving into downtown Chicago to the Sentinel building in Angel’s Chevy Malibu and presenting herself to her editor, Charles Randolf, Natalie was adamant about not revealing her whereabouts over the last day and a half, other than saying she was with a source.
 Randolf decided to play along, knowing Natalie had just survived an assassination attempt.

-At Natalie’s request, the company lawyer, Michael DiNicola, called the Superintendent of Police, Javion Green, suggested that Natalie Rumsfort would be willing to come in at 10:30 a.m. for an interview at the Headquarters building on Michigan Avenue.
+At Natalie’s request, the company lawyer, Michael DiNicola, called the Superintendent of Police, Javion Green, and suggested that Natalie Rumsfort would be willing to come in at 10:30 a.m. for an interview at the Headquarters building on Michigan Avenue.
 He also requested Officer Mackenzie Merrick be present, along with his boss, Commander Ryan DiMarco, and that all smartphones powered off and all surveillance cameras disconnected for the meeting.

-Arriving at the headquarters building, Natalie, Randolf, and the Sun-Times lawyer walked to a large meeting room.
+Natalie, Randolf, and the Sentinel lawyer walked to a large meeting room at the headquarters building.
 Natalie had drawn a crowd for this one.
-Prominent in the group were the Chicago Police Superintendent and the FBI Special Agent-in-charge, D’Marcus Mason.
-Natalie spotted Mac Merrick, dressed in full police uniform, and smiled at him as she took her seat.
+The Chicago Police Superintendent and the FBI Special Agent-in-charge, D’Marcus Mason, were prominent in the group.
+Natalie spotted Mac Merrick, dressed in a full police uniform, and smiled at him as she took her seat.

 Most of the questions came from the Organized Crime Unit Chief Peter Arnette.
 He was interested in why Natalie was in the restaurant on Saturday night and who she was meeting.
-With her counsel’s permission, she revealed that they got an anonymous tip regarding criminality at a local Chicago software firm, and Natalie wanted a very public meeting place.
+With her counsel’s permission, she revealed they got an anonymous tip regarding criminality at a local Chicago software firm, and Natalie wanted a public meeting place.
 She stated that there was no inkling that the meeting would turn violent.

-While admitting to a previous encounter with Dr. Lewis Morton of Chicago Digital Consultants, Natalie revealed nothing about her actual conversation.
+While admitting to a previous encounter with Dr. Lewis Morton of Chicago Cyber Engineering, Natalie revealed nothing about her conversation.

 Chief Arnette showed Natalie a photograph of the alleged assailant, and she confirmed that this was the man who tried to shoot her.
-She drew a blank when shown the other two perps' photos, remarking that she didn’t recognize them.
+When shown the other two perps' photos, she drew a blank, remarking that she didn’t recognize them.

 Arnette asked Natalie about the urine on the floor.
-His attempt to rattle her went nowhere as she simply replied: “So what?
+His attempt to rattle her went nowhere.

+“So what?
 It’s not like I’m used to having someone shoot at me.”

-Natalie was resolute about the Angel and what happened after the attempted assassination attempt, giving them nothing.
+Natalie was resolute about the Angel and what happened after the attempted assassination, giving them nothing.
 They wasted a good half an hour asking the same things over and over.
-All she would reveal was that a Good Samaritan saved her life, and this person is now a journalistic source.
+All she would reveal was that a Good Samaritan saved her life; this person is now a journalistic source.

 Frustrated at Natalie’s intransigence, Superintendent Green took over the interrogation.